bwees/orca_bgcode/README.md

-# orca_bgcode
+# OrcaSlicer Binary G-Code (bgcode) Support

-Binary G-Code Post Processor for OrcaSlicer
+This allows OrcaSlicer to output bgcode for use with Prusa Machines through a simple post-processing script that can be added to any print profile.
+Also supports renaming the output file to have the `.bgcode` extension.

 ## Installation